Undoubtedly one of many crucial factors that should be involved in the decision to have a reptile of any type is lifespan.

 In captivity, the ball python will most commonly be fed live or frozen (thawed) mice or rats.

 While the debate between feeding live, fresh-killed, or frozen is rather strong in the United States, other countries such as the UK forbid the feeding of live vertebrates to reptiles.

 Among the veterinary and zoological communities, fresh-killed or frozen/thawed are the safest and most highly regarded options.

 Feeding frozen/thawed rodents to your python not only eliminates the risk of your snake getting injured, but the risk of parasite infection is also removed as well.

 Sometimes feeding a Ball python isn’t so straightforward.
 In fact, there may be unique circumstances that cause them to not eat.
-Prepare yourself now by reading this troubleshooting guide that walks you through how to fix these common feeding issues.
+Fortunately, there are workarounds for hunger strikes.

 A good meal is not complete without a good drink, and this is just as true for reptiles.

 Snakes require freshwater changed regularly both to drink and to soak in.
 Cleaning and swapping out water sources regularly can reduce the risk of infection and contribute to a healthy, happy reptile.